 Check us out on Facebook or email us at Davis-CA@aauw.net with any comments/questions or for information about membership or donations.

-On Saturday, January 9th, we discussed The Night Watchman by Louise Erdrich and had an engaging conversation about the historical fiction novel.
-The book selected for Saturday, March 13th at 9am is The Unlikely Pilgrimage of Harold Fry by Rachel Joyce.
+On Saturday, April 7th, we discussed Girl, Woman, Other by Bernardine Evaristo, a book described by the Washington Post as, “A breathtaking symphony of black women’s voices”.
+The book selected for Saturday, May 8th at 9am is The Love Song of Miss Queenie Hennessey by Rachel Joyce.
 We welcome you to join in on the literary journeys and interesting conversations!